kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 #### Example: KEP-Specific Issue Triage (SIG Release)

 GitHub project boards are easy to spin up and tear down, which means you can easily set up one for managing the workflow of a large KEP—or a KEP that requires coordination across several different SIGs.
-Here’s an example:

 ### KEP Planning for an Upcoming Release Cycle

-Start planning your SIG’s batch of KEPs for an upcoming release cycle [**how early in the cycle?**].
-This allows you plenty of time to discuss the KEPs during your regular bimonthly meetings and organize your release cycle plans.
+SIGs are advised to start planning their list of KEPs for the upcoming release cycle as early as possible.
+This allows plenty of time to discuss the KEPs during your regular bimonthly meetings and organize your release cycle plans.
 SIG Storage runs release-cycle planning sessions to organize themselves, and also to refine their backlog to prune abandoned KEPs from their backlog.

 #### Example: Prioritization Framework (SIG Release)